adiabatic/predictions/README.md

 Either a boolean (yes/no/true/false) or null (~).
 Use yes/true for something that did happen, no/false for something that definitely didn’t happen, and ~ for weird ambiguous results that you want to throw out of any analysis.

+#### `cause for exclusion` (name subject to change)

+A string.
+Put any explanation you want in it.

+Some predictions don’t pan out the way you predict, and, of those, some just _go weird_.
+If a prediction has a `cause for exclusion` in it, that prediction won’t be included in calculations of your accuracy.

+When would you use something like this?
+Suppose you have months of predictions for something like “I will park straight in a space when I get to work”, one per day.
+What would you write down if you had to parallel-park one day (it was super crowded) or you had to call in sick and didn’t drive there at all?
+A `cause for exclusion` will let you exclude a prediction from all the analysis yet still let you keep a record of having made the prediction.

 #### `hash` (not yet implemented)

 A boolean.
 If true, then this entry is hashed before going to a publicly-displayed output.